charlestonsoftware/moneypress-cafepress/readme.txt

 Related Links:

-* <a href="http://redmine.cybersprocket.com/projects/wpcafepress/wiki" title="MoneyPress : Cafepress Edition Knowledgebase">MoneyPress : Cafepress Edition Knowledgebase</a>
+* <a href="http://redmine.cybersprocket.com/projects/wpcafepress/wiki" title="MoneyPress : CafePress Edition Knowledgebase">MoneyPress : CafePress Edition Knowledgebase</a>
-* <a href="http://redmine.cybersprocket.com/projects/wpcafepress/boards" title="MoneyPress : Cafepress Edition Forums">MoneyPress : Cafepress Edition Forums</a>
+* <a href="http://redmine.cybersprocket.com/projects/wpcafepress/boards" title="MoneyPress : CafePress Edition Forums">MoneyPress : CafePress Edition Forums</a>
 *

 == Installation ==

 * Get the ZIP file from Cyber Sprocket
-* Get your API key from the Cafepress developer site.
+* Get your API key from the CafePress developer site.
 * Install the plugin using the zip file.
-* Go to MoneyPress : Cafepress in the Wordpress Settings menu.
+* Go to MoneyPress : CafePress in the Wordpress Settings menu.
-* Enter your Cafepress Developer API key.
+* Enter your CafePress Developer API key.

 == Upgrade Notice ==

-No issues.
+This is a major release update, you will need to re-enter any settings on your admin panel including the license key and CafePress API key after upgrading.

+These changes are necessary to move the MoneyPress : CafePress Edition plugin onto our standard MoneyPress codebase.
+This allows us to keep the plugins consistent amongst the different editions and gives this plugin the benefit of any bug fixes or new base features we add when updating the other MoneyPress plugins.

 == Screenshots ==